NajlaaHimdi/headphones/README.md

 # headphons
-Implement a design from scratch
+Implement a design from scratch , alx task </br>